 Tracks and Signs

 Snakes rarely leave signs of their presence.
-It takes a careful eye to notice disturbances in soil that indicates the movement of snakes.
+It takes a careful eye to notice disturbances in soil that indicate the movement of snakes.
 Skins of snakes are sometimes found in attics and crawl spaces.
 Look for paths in dust, drags through spider webs, and skins that have been shed.
-Note that skins shed by snakes tend to be 20% longer, on average, than the total length of the snake that shed it.
+Skins shed by snakes tend to be 20% longer, on average, than the total length of the snake that shed it.